 In order to support these expectations we operate a 3 letter system for children experiencing behavioural difficulties during the lunch period.
 This is further explained here.

 At Greenside we do not tolerate bullying of any form.
 We recognise that verbal, physical and emotional bullying occurs in all schools and we work hard with children, parents and families to investigate and support issues of concern.

 When children share information about bullying we stress that we believe the information we are being given and that we will investigate the issue fully.
 We take the same stance when an issue is reported to us by an adult.

 When we have investigated a bullying issue we will work with both the bully and the victim to resolve the issue.
 While we are working with a family we ask children and adults to work closely with us and realise that ongoing problems may take time to resolve.

-At Greenside it is Mrs Reynolds (Headteacher) who acts as the school Child Protection Co-ordinator.
+At Greenside it is Mrs Reynolds (Headteacher) who acts as the Designated Safeguarding Lead.
 Mrs Reynolds will be available to discuss any areas of child protection with concerned parents and families.

 All school staff regularly receive training in this important area.

 Our open door policy is based upon welcoming parents and children to share your lives with us.
 The issue of security in school dictates that the physical door will be shut.
 Our shared respect and trust easily opens the door with the support of a phone call or letter to arrange an appointment.
 Our doors are locked to keep danger out.